Xiaohe Cemetery

+The Gumugou cemetery slightly to the north is also considered as part of the Xiaohe culture.

 The cemetery resembles an oblong sand dune.
 From it the remains of more than 30 people, the earliest of whom lived around 4,000 years ago, have been excavated.
-The bodies, which have been buried in air-tight ox-hide bags, are so well-preserved that they have often been referred to as mummies.
+The bodies, which have been buried in air-tight ox-hide bags, are so well-preserved that they have often been referred to as the "Tarim mummies".

-The Xiaohe remains have attracted considerable attention, particularly the "Caucasoid" ones, however, "Mongoloid" and mixed-race remains have also been found, and analysis of the Xiaohe population's genetic makeup has revealed that they represented an admixed population, that combined both West Eurasian and East Eurasian ancestry.
+The Xiaohe remains have attracted considerable attention, particularly because of their "Caucasoid" appearance.
+Analysis of the Xiaohe population's genetic makeup has revealed that they represented a genetic bottleneck, essentially derived from Ancient North Eurasians.

 The Xiaohe cemetery complex contains the largest number of mummies found at any single site in the world to date.
 The bodies are likely to have been transported significant distances for burial at Xiaohe, as no contemporaneous settlement is known to have existed near the tomb complex.

 Archaeology

 Discovery and early excavations

 A local hunter named Ördek found the site around 1910.
 Later, in 1934, with Ördek's help, Swedish explorer and archeologist Folke Bergman located the site which he named Xiaohe, "little river", after a nearby tributary of the Kaidu River.
 The tomb complex appeared as a small oval mound, and the top of the burial mound was covered with a forest of erect wooden posts whose tops had been splintered by strong winds.
 Oar-shaped wooden monuments and wooden human figures were found at the site.
 The coffins were assembled over the bodies which had become mummified.
 Bergman excavated 12 burials and recovered approximately 200 artifacts that were transported back to Stockholm.
 Bergman noted the surprising resemblance in the clothing, especially the fringed loin-cloths, to Bronze Age grave finds in Denmark, but dismissed any direct connection.